RainbowJier/AI-AIMBOT-YOLOV5/README.md

 ## TODO

-✅
+&#x2705;

-- [ ] Automatic gun press
+- [x] Automatic gun press
-- [ ] Create a UI to use the program quickly in which you can define some configurations that you want to.
+- [x] Create a UI to use the program quickly in which you can define some configurations that you want to.

 ***